domfz/dc-vactrack/README.md

 ## Functions

-### Notify
+### Notify TBD

-The bot sends a message to a server if a tracked profile has been banned
+The bot sends a message to a channel if a tracked profile has been banned

 ### Track